 In an article in JAMA, the authors found that within 3 years after abstracts were presented at meetings, only about 50% were published in high-impact journals, 25% in low-impact journals, and 25% remained unpublished.

 This is basic primary research which may or may not be applicable to clinical medicine.
-There is too much credence is given to these studies, which may be 20 or more years away from having any clinical importance, if any at all.
+There is too much credence given to these studies by many people – it could be 20 or more years before this pre-clinical research ends up showing any actual clinical importance.

-There is a tendency to over-dramatize results from animal studies, when only a small percentage of compounds that are tested in animals or cell cultures ever make it into human clinical trials (let alone are approved by the FDA).
-The National Cancer Institute has screened over 400,000 compounds for treating cancer, and maybe 20-30,000 have even made it to early clinical trials, and of those just a handful are used in modern medicine.
+There is a tendency to over-dramatize results from animal studies (see Note 2), when only a small percentage of compounds that are tested in animals or cell cultures ever make it into human clinical trials (let alone are approved by the FDA).
+The National Cancer Institute has screened over 400,000 compounds for treating cancer, and maybe 20-30,000 have even made it to early clinical trials, and of those, just a handful are used in modern medicine.

-Be extremely skeptical of any news source, press release, or meme that refers to an animal or cell culture study–they rarely lead to real clinical results.
+Be extremely skeptical of any news source, press release, or meme that refers to an animal or cell culture study – they rarely lead to real clinical results.
+And this is why these primary studies are at the lower end of the hierarchy of scientific evidence.

-Cross sectional studies (or sometimes surveys) are one of the basic tools of epidemiology.
-Essentially, these are surveys where the research observes one single point of data in a large population.
-It provides little information about correlation or causality, but is used to determine what proportion of an observed population may have a disease at a single point in time.
+Cross-sectional studies (or sometimes surveys) are one of the basic tools of epidemiology.
+Essentially, these are surveys where the researcher observes one single point of data in a large population.
+It provides little information about correlation or causality but is used to determine what proportion of an observed population may have a disease at a single point in time.

 The major problem with these type of studies is that they cannot eliminate confounding factors (that is, factors that were not assessed but may have had influence over the results), can be highly biased depending on how the data was gathered, and generally cannot answer a specific hypothesis.

-At this point, we are beginning to have the quality of evidence that could be used to support or refute a clinical claim.
-But case-control studies have a few weaknesses that keep them from being at the top of the list–the studies are observational in nature and thus do not provide the same level of evidence as randomized controlled trials; and the results may not identify confounding factors.
+At this point in the hierarchy of scientific evidence, we are beginning to receive evidence of such a quality that it could be used to support or refute a clinical claim.
+But case-control studies have a few weaknesses that keep them from being at the top of the hierarchy:

-These studies utilize one or more samples (called cohorts) which are followed prospectively.
-Subsequent status evaluations with respect to a disease or outcome are conducted to determine which initial participants exposure characteristics (risk factors) are associated with it.
+These studies utilize one or more samples (called cohorts) which are followed prospectively over time.
+Subsequent status evaluations with respect to a disease or outcome are conducted to determine which initial participants’ exposure characteristics (risk factors) are associated with it.

-For example, it is inappropriate to perform a double-blind randomized controlled trial with vaccines because it would be unethical to withhold a lifesaving vaccines from the placebo group.
-One could argue that subjects could volunteer to be in the placebo group, but that would break randomization and double-blind, because there would be no blinding of the research.
+For example, it is inappropriate to perform a double-blind randomized controlled trial with vaccines because it would be unethical to withhold life-saving vaccines from the placebo group.
+One could argue that subjects could volunteer to be in the placebo group, but that would break randomization and double-blind because there would be some unintentional bias that forms

-Thus, cohort studies (and sometimes, case-control studies mentioned above), usually with tens of thousands up to millions of subjects, can provide high quality data refuting or supporting a cause and effect.
-We have massive cohort studies that have concluded that vaccines do not cause autism.
+Thus, cohort studies (and sometimes, case-control studies mentioned above), usually with tens of thousands up to millions of subjects, can provide high-quality data refuting or supporting a cause and effect.
+We have massive cohort studies that have concluded that vaccines are not linked to autism.

 3. Randomized controlled trials with non-definitive results.

-I found it difficult to place this study at the #3 spot, because the quality of these studies vary all over the place.
-But randomized clinical trials, even small ones, are more useful than animal studies by a large amount.
+I found it difficult to place this study at the #3 spot because the quality of these studies varies all over the place.
+But randomized clinical trials, even small ones, are substantially more useful than animal studies, so they are placed near the top of the hierarchy of scientific evidence.

 2. Large randomized controlled trials.

 Systematic reviews require a fine hand and strong statistical skills.
 And there are plenty of published systematic reviews that are not from Cochrane.
-Many other high quality journals publish meta analyses.
+Many other high-quality journals publish these types of reviews.

-Systematic reviews are the pinnacle of great science and often are the basis of a scientific consensus, but that does not mean that they get to skate by without a critique.
+Systematic reviews are the pinnacle of great biomedical science, the top of the hierarchy of scientific evidence, and often are the basis of a scientific consensus, but that does not mean that they get to skate by without a critique.

 Impact factor and peer review

-One of the better ways to ascertain scientific research quality to examine the quality of the journal where the research was published.
-Articles in high quality journals are cited more often, because those journals attract the best scientific articles (which are cited more).
+One of the better ways to ascertain scientific research quality is to examine the quality of the journal where the research was published.
+Articles in high-quality journals are cited more often because those journals attract the best scientific articles (which are cited more).

 Yes, it’s a self-fulfilling system, but that’s not all bad.
 Some of the most prestigious journals have been around for a century or more, and their reputation is deserved.

-Impact factor does have its weaknesses.
-For example, a highly esoteric, but high quality journal, may have a moderate impact factor, but it still might still be a prestigious and extraordinary journal.
-Also a new journal might have an artificially low impact factor, but still be high quality, as more scientists read the article and then cite it.
-In this case, watching steady growth in the Impact Factor might be a good indication of it’s quality.
+The impact factor does have its weaknesses.
+For example, a highly esoteric, but a high-quality journal, may have a moderate impact factor, but it still might be a prestigious and extraordinary journal.
+Also, a new journal might have an artificially low impact factor, but still be high quality, as more scientists start reading the journal and eventually, citing its articles.
+In this case, steady growth in the impact factor might be a good indication of its quality.

-Journals with impact factors of 2-5 can be high quality, especially if its new, or it focuses on a very specialized field of science.
+Journals with impact factors of 3-5 can be high quality, especially if it is new, or it focuses on a very specialized field of science, but you should remain wary of the quality of evidence, especially if there are no other studies confirming the conclusions presented in individual articles.

 One last thing–predatory journals, those that claim “open access” (which should not be conflated with public access) and charge the author to publish, populate the lower impact factor layers.
-These journals have cursory, if even that, peer-review.
+These journals have cursory, if even that, peer-review – a fake Star Trek science article actually got published several times in these junk journals.
 Many cherry pickers, who look for research that supports their beliefs, will often find “evidence” in these lower levels of impact factors.

-We could do all of the research, finding nothing but meta-analyses in high impact factor journals.
+We could do all of the research, and find nothing but excellent meta-analyses in high impact factor journals.
 But the only thing that matters is if the results show meaningful and significant clinical results.

 If one consumes XYZ drug for influenza decreases the course of the disease from 10 days to 9.5 days, is there any value to the drug?
 Even if it’s statistically significant, is it clinically significant?

-David Gorski, editor-in-snark at Science Based Medicine, made some important points about clinical relevance:
+David Gorski, one of the editors at Science-Based Medicine, made some important points about clinical relevance:

 People want simple answers to complex questions.
 They don’t even want complex questions, they want simple ones.
 Unfortunately, scientific questions are complex and demand complex evidence.
 And science doesn’t give up their answers in one hour.
 It takes years.

 It’s been over 150 years since Charles Darwin had an epiphany and gave us the theory that evolution was a result of natural selection.
-And during that ensuing 150 years, science has accumulated more data, fine-tuned Darwin’s original ideas, discovered DNA and genes–now, we have the modern synthesis of evolutionary biology.
+And during that ensuing 150 years, science has accumulated more data, fine-tuned Darwin’s original ideas, discovered DNA and genes – today, we have the modern synthesis of evolutionary biology.
 That took a lot of time and a lot of work.

-When I write here, I try not to have an opinion–instead, I try to have the scientific evidence on my side.
-I use the hierarchy or scientific evidence to find most robust evidence, then seeing where it leads me.
+When I write here, I try not to have an opinion – instead, I strive to have scientific evidence on my side.
+I use the hierarchy of scientific evidence to find the most robust evidence, then seeing where it leads me.

-But using rhetoric, logical fallacies, conspiracy theories, lies, misinformation, and faith in your opinions?
-That’s not going to change anyone’s mind, unless they have the same level of ignorance of science.
+But using rhetoric, logical fallacies, conspiracy theories, lies, misinformation, memes on Facebook, and faith in your opinions?
+That’s not going to change anyone’s mind unless they have the same level of ignorance of science.
 If you are stating something that is not factually supported by real evidence, then your statements are your opinion and you are simply wrong.
-Read that again–you are wrong.
+Read that again – you are wrong.

 If you continue to claim that vaccines cause autism.
 You are wrong.
 If you claim that humans do not cause climate change.
 You are wrong.
 If you think that the earth is 6000 years old.
 You are wrong.
 If you think that GMOs are dangerous.
 You are wrong.